hectorhaffenden/pytrust/README.md

 # pytrust
-The python package to scrape, transform and analyse data from Trustpilot.
+<b>The python package to scrape, transform and analyse data from Trustpilot.</b>

 - The aim is to run NLP analysis that is generalisable to many tasks, especially reviews.